Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Proof of Theorem

 \section{Proof of Theorem \ref{thm:matrix_slow}}

-The high-level idea of proving Theorem \ref{thm:matrix_slow} is similar to that of Theorem \ref{thm:matrix_fast}.
-Specifically, we first show the boundedness of the iterates, then establish the Lyapunov drift inequalities for the policies and the $q$-functions, and finally solve the coupled Lyapunov inequalities.
-However, with the modification of the algorithm (i.e., replacing $\sigma_\tau(\cdot)$ with $\sm(\cdot)$) and to achieve a polynomial sample complexity measured by the Nash gap, the negative drift inequalities for the policies and the $q$-functions will be largely different from those in the proof of Theorem \ref{thm:matrix_fast}.
+The proof of Theorem~\ref{thm:matrix_slow} follows the same high-level structure as that of Theorem~\ref{thm:matrix_fast}: we first establish boundedness of the iterates, then derive Lyapunov drift inequalities for the policies and the $q$-functions, and finally solve the resulting coupled inequalities.
+However, because Algorithm~\ref{algo:matrix_slow} replaces $\sigma_\tau(\cdot)$ with $\sm(\cdot)$, the drift inequalities for both the policies and the $q$-functions differ substantially from those in the proof of Theorem~\ref{thm:matrix_fast}.